 I came to spread betting with no previous experience in June 2007.
 My background is in IT and Business.
 I trade as a hobby and I don’t stare at charts all day.
 I enjoy trading and the analysis.
-And yes, spread betting is gambling no matter what they say otherwise, but I am very very very strict with my leverage and keep my stake low.
+And yes, spread betting is gambling no matter what they say otherwise, but I am very strict with my leverage and keep my stake low.

 So how did I get started spread betting?